ragininarang/ErgoEase/README.md

-#ErgoEase
 ErgoEase is a posture monitoring app that uses computer vision to help improve posture during work sessions.

 ## Features
 - **Start Calibration**: Guides users to set a baseline posture.